-The 362 different traffic patterns were scheduled both by our liquid scheduling algorithms and according to topology-unaware round-robin schedule.
-Overall throughput results for each method are measured and presented in Fig. 11 for comparison.
-The values of the theoretical liquid throughput are also given.
+The 362 sample traffic patterns were scheduled by our liquid scheduling algorithms.
+The traffic for each pattern was launched onto the network according to the computed liquid schedules.
+Overall throughput results are measured and presented in Fig. 14.
+The curve of the theoretical value is given for comparison.

-Fig. 11.
-Theoretical liquid throughputs and measured throughputs for traffics scheduled according to round-robin and liquid schedules.
+Fig. 14.
+Predicted liquid throughput and measured throughput according to the computed liquid schedule.

-Each black dot represents the median of 7 overall throughput measurements carried out according to liquid schedules.
+Each black dot represents the median of 7 measurements.
 Processor to processor transfers have a size of 5MB.
-The measured aggregate throughputs (black dots) are very close to the theoretically expected values of the liquid throughput (light gray area).
-For many topologies, liquid scheduling allows to increase the aggregate throughput by a factor of two compared with topology-unaware round-robin scheduling (dark gray dots).
+The measured aggregate throughputs (black dots)

+are very close to the theoretically expected values of the liquid throughput (gray curve).
+For many topologies, liquid scheduling allows to increase the aggregate throughput by a factor of two compared with topology-unaware roundrobin scheduling (Fig. 13).